-Figure 9 Active Region Eruptive Solar Prominences (credit: NASA) A prominence occurs when the Sun's stressed magnetic field erupts through the photosphere carrying with it electrically charged plasma.
-The charged plasma, often traveling at speeds of 40 km/sec, follows the contours of the magnetic field giving a prominence its bright arching shape.
-The strength of the magnetic field within a prominence typically ranges from 10 to 800 gauss, compared to the Sun's quiet bipolar field of around 1 gauss and intensities of over 3,000 gauss in magnetic field lines that become twisted and knotted.
-A prominence extends deep into the corona often 50,000 km or move above the photosphere and usually lasts for several hours.
-In some cases a prominence can remain in place for 2 - 3 solar rotations.
-The temperature within a prominence is on the order of 7,000 degrees kelvin, much cooler and more dense than the surrounding corona.
+Figure 11 Active Region Eruptive Solar Prominences (credit: NASA) The erupting magnetic fields carry with them electrically charged plasma of ionized gas and neutral hydrogen atoms.
+The charged plasma, often traveling at speeds of 40 km/sec, follow the magnetic field contours giving prominences their arching shape.
+Neutral hydrogen atoms are dragged along embedded in the plasma.
+Hydrogen atoms emit light in the H $\alpha$ spectrum as their single electrons jump between valence states, giving a prominence its bright redish appearance.
+The strength of the magnetic field within a prominence typically ranges from 10 to 800 gauss, compared to the Sun's quiet bipolar field of around 1 gauss and intensities of over 3,000 gauss in twisted and knotted magnetic field lines.
+Temperature within a prominence is on the order of 7,000 degrees kelvin, much cooler and denser than the surrounding chromosphere and corona.
+A prominence typically has a plasma density of around $10^9$ to $10^{11}$ particles per cm.
+Prominences usually extend through the chromosphere into the lower part of the corona and often last for several hours.
+In some cases, a prominence can remain in place for 2 - 3 solar rotations, each rotation being about 27 days.
 The stability of a prominence is due to the equilibrium between its opposing magnetic and gravitational forces.
 Disruption of this equilibrium causes prominences to collapse, sometimes catastrophically producing solar flares and coronal mass ejections.
 Filaments and prominences are the same thing seen from different perspectives.
-A prominence appears as a high bright arching formation when viewed on the edge of the Sun against the black background of interstellar space.
-When viewed on the face of the Sun, it appears as a dark erratic scare or filament, as illustrated in Figure 10.
+A prominence appears as a high bright arching formation when viewed on the edge of the Sun against the black background of interplanetary space.
+When viewed on the face of the Sun, it appears as a dark erratic scare or filament, as illustrated in Figure 12.
 A filament is dark in appearance because it is relatively cool compared to the chromosphere below it.

-Figure 10 Filaments on the solar disk in H - alpha light. (credit: Big Bear Solar Observatory) Prominences appear in various shapes and sizes.
-Prominences occurring in active regions of the Sun include eruptive prominences, like the one shown in Figure 9, spray prominences shown in Figure 11 that often precede a solar flare, and loop prominences shown in Figure 12 that typically form after a flare.
+Figure 12 Filaments on the solar disk in H - alpha light. (credit: Big Bear Solar Observatory) Prominences appear in various shapes and sizes.
+Prominences occurring in active regions of the Sun include eruptive prominences, like the one shown in Figure 11, spray prominences shown in Figure 13 that often precede a solar flare, and loop prominences that typically form after a flare.
 In active regions prominence material is often observed condensing and falling back toward the photosphere forming falling prominences like the one shown in Figure 13.
 Falling prominences are sometimes referred to as coronal rain.

+Figure 13 Spray Prominence

+Post Flare Loop Prominence

+Falling Prominences

-Quiescent prominences are typically found far from active regions of the Sun.
+Quiescent prominences are important because they typically are found far from active regions of the Sun.
 The hedgerow prominence shown in Figure 14 is a common quiescent prominence.